Billy Gordon: Career

 Hailing from Innisfail, Queensland, Gordon first entered politics as the Labor candidate in the federal seat of Leichhardt for the 2013 election, losing to Liberal National incumbent Warren Entsch.
 However, he increased his profile enough that he was able to successfully stand in the state seat of Cook, essentially the far northern portion of the federal seat.
 Gordon was elected as a Labor candidate at the 2015 election before becoming an independent two months later.
 He retired at the 2017 election.

-Gordon was one of the first indigenous Queensland state MPs in a generation.
+Gordon was one of the first Indigenous Queensland state MPs in a generation.

 Controversy

-In 2015, Gordon was sacked by the Labor Party following disclosures of a criminal record dating back to 1980.
-In 2015, tip offs to the media led to Gordon publicly disclosing a criminal history dating back to the 1980s that he had not disclosed to his colleagues including driving offences, break and entering offences, breach of bail and probation, and an apprehended violence order taken out by his mother.
+In 2015, tip-offs to the media led to Gordon publicly acknowledging a criminal history dating back to the 1980s which he had not disclosed to his colleagues, including driving and breaking-and-entering offences, a breach of bail and probation, and an apprehended violence order taken out by his mother.

-Gordon's former de facto partner accused him of domestic violence and routinely not filing tax returns to avoid child support payments to his five children.
+Gordon's former de facto partner accused him of domestic violence and routinely not filing tax returns to avoid child support payments for his five children.

-In response Premier Annastacia Palaszczuk expelled Gordon from the Labor caucus, and asked the state party's organisational wing to have Gordon expelled from the party altogether.
-Although Palaszczuk was well aware that the loss of Cook could potentially have put her premiership in jeopardy, she said that given the circumstances, she had no other choice.
+In response, Premier Annastacia Palaszczuk expelled Gordon from the Labor caucus, and asked the state party organisational wing to have Gordon expelled from the party altogether.
+Although Palaszczuk was well aware that the loss of the Cook electorate could put her premiership in jeopardy, she said that, given the circumstances, she had no other choice.

-In September 2015, Queensland Police dropped the domestic violence charges against Gordon, citing insufficient evidence to prosecute.
+In September 2015, Queensland Police dropped the domestic violence charges against Gordon, citing insufficient evidence.
 On the same day, police charged a woman with extortion for allegedly attempting to blackmail Gordon by claiming he had sent her an explicit image by SMS.

-Gordon was charged with drink driving and unlicensed driving on 1 June 2016 while pulled over at a random traffic stop on the Kennedy Highway at Kuranda, on the Atherton Tableland west of Cairns.
+On 1 June 2016, Gordon was charged with drink driving and unlicensed driving when pulled over at a random traffic stop on the Kennedy Highway at Kuranda, on the Atherton Tableland west of Cairns.
 He was taken to the Kuranda police station and allegedly returned a blood-alcohol content reading of 0.094.

 On 1 July 2016, Gordon pleaded guilty to both charges in the Brisbane Magistrates Court.
 He was fined $750 and disqualified from driving for four months.

 Retirement

 Gordon retired from politics at the 2017 election, having confirmed that he would not recontest his seat on 31 October 2017 following the calling of the election.

 Gordon died on 25 November 2022, aged 49.
+It was understood that he was being treated for kidney disease.